-Please note, that after this information was generated it is the user's responsibility to create and use the script files that actually do the building of the project.
+After this information was generated it is the user's responsibility to create and use the script files that actually do the building of the project.

-Please also note that this file will only hold information relevant from the point of view of TITAN.
+This file will only hold information relevant from the point of view of TITAN.
 If other tools are also integrated on the project (to help its build, execution) their data will not be included.